jacerniello/twiddler/readme.md

 The twiddler library, unlike some Python alternatives like manim, allows for simultaneous (parallel) animations of shapes and groups of shapes through the use of time-based <i>triggers</i>.
 This means that hundreds, if not thousands, of shapes can be programmatically manipulated to act at the same time.

+### Inspiration

+Huge thanks to the authors of Manim, ManimPango, Cairo and PyCairo; your work laid the foundation for this library.

 ### This is a work in progress!
 Docs coming soon...